 |Assistant integration||Google Assistant (limited)

 Speaking of, yes, you do need a subscription when it comes to the Ring Stick Up Cam.
 Without it, the Ring won't record video at all, only show you the live feed, and the Nest will only show you the last three hours.
 You also miss out on the more advanced detection modes.
+Nest has recently revamped its Aware pricing plans, so they are now more competitive than ever.

 Considering that the Ring Stick Up Cam Plug-In is nearly $100 cheaper than the Nest Cam Outdoor, and that Ring's subscription plans are more affordable, we think that it is the better buy here.
-If you are heavily invested in Google/Nest or really want that 24/7 coverage, then the Nest Cam Outdoor is still a good choice.
+If you are heavily invested in Google/Nest or want that 24/7 coverage, then the Nest Cam Outdoor is still a good choice.

 Cheaper than ever

-Same great features, considerably lower price.
+Same great features, considerably lower price

 The new Ring Stick Up Cam is the kind of upgrade we like.
 It has all of the same great features of its predecessor, like 1080p HD video, two-way talk, and real-time notifications.
 The best part?
 It's 30% cheaper than before, making it even more accessible for everyone.